tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 5.5 Discriminability motion correction benchmark

 The second motion correction benchmark that is supported by the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module is a group analysis of the control group, median split according to the mean framewise displacement data.
 That is to say, the non-psychiatric control subjects are median-split based on the subject-level mean framewise displacement values; a group analysis is then conducted on the connectivity maps.
-If the motion correction pipeline was succesful in mitigating the effects of head motion, group differences would be expected to be minimal at this stage.
+If the motion correction pipeline was succesful in mitigating the effects of head motion, group differences in functional connectivity would be expected to be minimal at this stage.

 This so-called discriminability analysis is supported by the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module via the *motion_correction_benchmark_discriminability* method of the Postprocessing class.
 Enter the following code in the console to execute this process: